ish1r0k1/redir/README.md

 # Redir.js

-Redir.js is client-side redirect plugin for each devices.
+Redir.js is client-side redirect for each devices.

 ## Downlaod